-Credit for Prior Learning

-Credit for prior learning offers students the opportunity to demonstrate the knowledge they have gained through life experiences and apply this knowledge toward credit in a degree or certificate program.
+Credit for Prior Learning: Credit for prior learning offers students the opportunity to demonstrate the knowledge they have gained through life experiences and apply this knowledge toward credit in a degree, professional certificate, certificate or micro-credential program.
 A student must be matriculated at MCC to apply for experiential credit.